koljagralla/turbogate/readme.md

 ### 1. Installation
 #### Adding packages
 Turbogate has some dev peer dependencies.
-You most probably will already have most of them installed in a Typescript CDK project.
+You probably already have most of them installed in a Typescript CDK project.

 ```bash
 yarn add aws-cdk-lib tsx @asteasolutions/zod-to-openapi @types/aws-lambda -D